blindij/talk_eunis19/presentation.md

 * Software is the twin of data.
 * No FAIR Open Data without FAIR Open Software.
-* The High Energy Physics Software Foundation, HSF is very explict about their dependency on Open Data and Open Software for advancing their field.
+* The High Energy Physics Software Foundation, HSF is very explicit about their dependency on Open Data and Open Software for advancing their field.
 * This is emerging in other disciplines as well, but not so strongly expressed (system biology?)
 * How do our participants fit into this picture?

 ---

-## Has the Workshops participants' software become more useable?
+## Has the Workshops participants' software become more usable?

 <img src="images/yes_no_questions.png" style="width: 60%;"/>